The thick and thin of engine oil viscosity.

-Viscosity index improvers are subject to two important problems, both due to tangling of their long chain structure.
+Viscosity index improvers are subject to two critical problems due to the tangling of their long chain structure.
 Subject to temporary attractions between non-adjacent molecules, tangled chains thicken the oil at low temperatures and impede the oil’s cold temperature pumpability.
-When tangled polymer chains are subjected to a high rate of shear, they are prone to rupture, a phenomenon called “shear back.”
-Oil that has sheared back has a permanent loss of viscosity and no longer provides a thick oil film for protection in high speed, high load or high temperature operations.
-High rates of shear occur in areas where the oil is forced through narrow passages in an engine such as between the piston rings and cylinder walls.
+When tangled polymer chains are subjected to a high shear rate, they are prone to rupture, a phenomenon called “shear back.”
+The oil that has sheared back has a permanent viscosity loss and no longer provides a thick oil film for protection in high-speed, high load or high-temperature operations.
+High shear rates occur in areas where the oil is forced through narrow passages in an engine, such as between the piston rings and cylinder walls.

 Multi-grade oils are not equally subject to shear back or cold temperature thickening; their ability to resist these harsh environments depends on the quality of their viscosity index improver chemistry.
 Bargain basement oils tend to have low-quality viscosity index improvers.
 Superior quality oils, such as AMSOIL synthetic motor oils, are formulated with stable shear viscosity index improvers that enhance the oil’s high- and low-temperature performance.

 To make 5W-50 oil, a manufacturer starts with a light viscosity base stock and adds a relatively large volume of viscosity index improver up to 15 percent.
 By increasing the volume of index improver manufacturers reduce the relative volume of some other components in the oil.
 For example with less base stock oils lose some essential lubricating properties.
 On the other hand, with fewer performance additives, the engine becomes more vulnerable to oxidation, start-up wear or corrosive damage.